chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 # A Glorious Self-Study Sabbatical

-My work since leaving Verizon is largely documented in [[Little Experiments/index|Little Experiments]].
+My work since leaving Verizon is largely documented in [[Little Experiments/index|Little Experiments]] (and this entire site more generally).

 # Verizon